The Ultimate Guide to Live Betting – What You Need to Know About In-Play Betting

 Just like with our pre-match tests, the logical starting point is with the number of sports and betting markets that are accessible in-play at each bookmaker.
 This varies surprisingly widely between the operators reviewed here.
 All have the major sports, such as football and tennis available in-play, but some operators, namely Betfred and 888, fall really short when it comes to the number of sports available.
 Complementing the number of sports available is the variety and amount of bets that can be made upon them.
 The beauty of in-play betting sites is the new types of bets it has brought to the fore; quick-fire bets, like next goal or points scorers, along with a whole host of original in-play exclusive bets can be found alongside the typical bet types, at most modern online sportsbooks.

-7/10888 Sport The list of in-play markets isn’t as extensive here as with bet365 and the live infographic isn’t as detailed as with Ladbrokes.
+6/8888 Sport The list of in-play markets isn’t as extensive here as with William Hill and the live infographic isn’t as detailed as with Ladbrokes.
 However the live odds updates are normally quick to refresh and the in-play diary makes keeping track of your favourite fixtures simple and stress free.

-While I think it’s fair to say Bet365 leads the charge here, it’s definitely a close call, with William Hill and Coral both only just bringing up the rear.
-There’s really not too much to choose between these three.
-Coral offers the best odds and the most live streams, while Bet365 and William Hill both have more betting options.
-If you’re a serious in-play bettor then ultimately you can’t go wrong with either of these three.
+It’s definitely a close call, with William Hill and Coral both putting in strong performances.
+There’s really not too much to choose between these them.
+Coral offers the best odds and the most live streams, while William Hill has more betting options.
+If you’re a serious in-play bettor then ultimately you can’t go wrong with either of these.
 Betfair and BetVictor should also be strongly considered.
 Betfair is extremely consistent across all of the criteria, while BetVictor performs very well, especially when it comes to odds and betting options, but is unfortunately let down by its lack of live-streams for all sports except for horse racing.

 How Are the In-Play Odds?